 In addition to issuing opinions, which may be made via telephone, letter or e-mail, the FOIA office conducts FOIA training for the FOIA Officer and any other government officials.
-Because public officials must read and familiarize themselves with the act, the training sessions are an important opportunity to learn the act's requirements. § 30-179.
-In 2019, VA Code Section §2.2-3704.3 was added which requires that local elected officials complete FOIA training within 2 months of assuming office and then once every 2 years; this training can be conducted by the FOIA Council or the local government attorney.
-The clerk must maintain records of the training for 5 years.
+Because public officials must read and familiarize themselves with the act as well as attend training once every twoyears, the training sessions are an important opportunity to learn the act's requirements. § 30-179 Training can be conducted by the FOIA Council or the local government attorney.
+The clerk must main- tain records of the training for 5 years.